2018 G20 Buenos Aires summit

-The 2018 G20 Buenos Aires summit was the thirteenth meeting of Group of Twenty (G20), which was held on 30 November and 1 December 2018 in the city of Buenos Aires, Argentina.
+The 2018 G20 Buenos Aires Summit was the thirteenth meeting of the Group of Twenty (G20), held in the city of Buenos Aires, Argentina.
 It was the first G20 summit to be hosted in South America.

 Preparations

-President Mauricio Macri of Argentina assumed the one-year G20 presidency on 30 November 2017, during an official ceremony at the Kirchner Cultural Centre in Buenos Aires.
-President Xi Jinping of China (2016 host), Chancellor Angela Merkel of Germany (2017 host), and Prime Minister Shinzō Abe of Japan (2019 host) all sent messages of support, which were shown at the ceremony.
+Argentine president Mauricio Macri of Argentina assumed the one-year G20 presidency on 30 November 2017, during an official ceremony at the Kirchner Cultural Centre in Buenos Aires.
+Chinese leader Xi Jinping (2016 host), German chancellor Angela Merkel (2017 host), and Japanese prime minister Shinzo Abe (2019 host) all sent messages of support, which were shown at the ceremony.

 The first G20 meetings of the Argentine Presidency began in Bariloche in early December 2017.
 They were attended by central bank deputy governors and deputy ministers of finance, as well as the sherpas.
 During the buildup to the G20 Summit between world leaders on 30 November 2018, Argentina hosted over 45 meetings at various government levels and areas in 11 different cities throughout the country.